vassef/Job-Title-Prediction-from-Tweets-Using-Word-Embedding-and-Deep-Neural-Networks/README.md

 ### Dependencies

-* twint library(If you get the Error : "Cannot connect to host twitter.com" ,then checkout this [link](https://github.com/twintproject/twint/issues/442))
+* twint library(If you get the error: "Cannot connect to host twitter.com", then check out this [link](https://github.com/twintproject/twint/issues/442))
 * emojis library
 * GloVe pre-trained model